codelibs/fess-docs/en/13.2/install/install.rst

 -  OS: Windows/Unix with Java environment
 -  Java: Java 11
--  (RPM or DEB) Elasticsearch: 7.1.X
+-  (RPM or DEB) Elasticsearch: 7.2.X

-If Java is not installed in your environment, see we want to |Fess| from `Oracle site <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__ to install JDK.
+If Java is not installed in your environment, see we want to |Fess| from `AdoptOpenJDK site <https://adoptopenjdk.net/>`__ to install JDK.
 Embedded Elasticsearch is not recommended for production use.

 Download